Mallikarjuna Raya

-Mallikarjuna Raya (or Deva Raya III) (born 1420, r.
-1446–1465 CE) was an emperor of the Vijayanagara Empire from the Sangama Dynasty.
+Mallikarjuna Raya (reigned May 1446 – 14 July 1465), also known as Deva Raya III, was an Emperor of Vijayanagara from the Sangama Dynasty.

-Mallikarjuna Raya succeeded his father Deva Raya II, who had brought prosperity throughout the Vijayanagara empire as well as a golden age for the Sangama Dynasty.
-However, Mallikarjuna Raya was unlike his father, and was generally a weak and corrupt ruler.
+Mallikarjuna Raya succeeded his father Emperor Deva Raya II, who had brought prosperity throughout the Vijayanagara empire as well as a golden age for the Sangama Dynasty.
+However, unlike his father, Mallikarjuna was a weak and corrupt ruler.